-Rob Elmer is currently studying for a BSc in Zoology at Cardiff University.
-He is now undertaking a Professional Training Year (a year away from his taught course, to develop research skills, broaden experience and knowledge), and is working as a research assistant with the Otter Project.
-As part of this, they are assisting in post mortems, report writing as well as volunteer recruitment and coordination.
+Julia Owen and Charlotte Lees are currently studying Biology as undergraduates at Cardiff University.
+They are undertaking a professional training year (a year away from their taught courses to develop research skills, broaden knowledge and experience) as research assistants with the Otter Project.
+As part of this, they are assisting in post mortems, report writing, volunteer recruitment and coordination.
 They will also both be undertaking research projects, of which the topics have not yet been decided.

 Ellie Sherrard-Smith (supervised by Dr E Chadwick and Dr J Cable, October 2009-July 2013) Ellie graduated from Cardiff University in 2007 with a BSc (Hons) in Zoology.
 During the third year of her undergraduate degree she worked with the Welsh Biomass Centre and Cardiff University Field Centre at Llysdinam.
 After graduating, Ellie worked at the Cardiff University Otter Project for two years on a variety of projects including cementum analysis, reproduction, seasonality and stable isotope analyses.
 Whilst working at the project, the gall bladder parasite Metorchis albidus was discovered, this work led directly to her PhD examining otter parasites in the UK.
 The PhD led to an interest in disease transmission and, whilst remaining a keen collaborator of Cardiff University's otter project, Ellie is now based in London undertaking her first post doc at Public Health England.
 Her role there is to help understand the epidemiology of Chlamydia trachomatis - the team is producing a tool to examine whether the introduction of point-of-care (testing and treatment in a single visit to a health facility) would be cost effective and benefit the health of society.